Joseph McMoneagle

-Joseph McMoneagle (born January 10, 1946) is a retired U.S. Army Chief Warrant Officer.
+Joseph McMoneagle (born January 11, 1946) is a retired U.S. Army Chief Warrant Officer.
 He was involved in remote viewing (RV) operations and experiments conducted by U.S. Army Intelligence and the Stanford Research Institute.
 He was among the first personnel recruited for the classified program now known as the Stargate Project (1978–95).
 Along with colleague Ingo Swann, McMoneagle is best known for claims surrounding the investigation of RV and the use of paranormal abilities for military intelligence gathering.
 His interests also include near-death experiences, out-of-body travel, and unidentified flying objects.

 Biography

 Early years

-McMoneagle describes a remarkable memory of very early childhood events.
-He grew up surrounded by alcoholism, abuse and poverty.
-As a child, he had visions at night when scared, and began to hone his psychic abilities in his teens for his own protection when he hitchhiked.
+McMoneagle grew up surrounded by alcoholism, abuse and poverty.
+As a child, he had visions at night when scared, and believed that his psychic abilities protected him when he hitchhiked.
 He enlisted in the Army in 1964, at the age of 18, to get away from the family turmoil.
-McMoneagle subsequently became an experimental remote viewer while serving in U.S. Army Intelligence.

 Military career

 McMoneagle's early career was as an NCO and he retired after 20 years as a chief warrant officer.
 He was severely injured in a helicopter accident in Vietnam.
 He was involved in intelligence work for 15 years.
 From 1978, he was known as "Remote Viewer No. 1" at Project Stargate — the U.S. Army's psychic intelligence unit at Fort Meade, Maryland.

 At his retirement McMoneagle earned his Legion of Merit for his last ten years of service, including five years of work in SIGINT (SIGnals INTelligence) and five years in the RV program.
 He retired from the Army in 1984, but continued work as a consultant at Stargate until 1993.